freeCodeCamp/guide/src/pages/angular/ngmodules/index.md

 Angular applications begin from the root NgModule.
 Angular manages an application’s dependencies through its module system comprised of NgModules.
 Alongside plain JavaScript modules, NgModules ensure code modularity and encapsulation.

 Modules also provide a top-most level of organizing code.
 Each NgModule sections off its own chunk of code as the root.
 This module provides top-to-bottom encapsulation for its code.
-The enitre block of code can then export to any other module.
+The entire block of code can then export to any other module.
 In this sense, NgModules act like gatekeepers to their own code blocks.

 Angular's documented utilities come from NgModules authored by Angular.
 No utility is available unless the NgModule that declares it gets included into the root.
 These utilities must also export from their host module so that importers can use them.
 This form of encapsulation empowers the developer to produce his or her own NgModules within the same file-system.

-Plus, it makes sense to know why the Angular CLI (command-line inteface) imports `BrowserModule` from `@angular/core`.
+Plus, it makes sense to know why the Angular CLI (command-line interface) imports `BrowserModule` from `@angular/core`.
 This happens whenever a new app generates using the CLI command: `ng new [name-of-app]`.

 Understanding the point of the implementation may suffice in most cases.
 However, understanding how the implementation wires itself to the root is even better.
 It all happens automatically by importing `BrowserModule` into the root.